jakobzhao/participatory-mapping/README.md

 │       ├── index.js
 │       ├── product.routes.js
 │   ├── app.js
-├── node_modules
+├── node_modules                 // server-side dependencies
 │   ├── ...
-├── server.js
+├── server.js                    // the main server file
-├── package.json
+├── package.json                 // the configuration file
-├── database.sql
+├── database.sql                 // the database schema
-├── package.json
+├── package.json                 // the config file (automatically generated)
-├── package-lock.json
+├── package-lock.json            // the config file (automatically generated)
-├── PROCFILE
+├── PROCFILE                     // the config file for Heroku
 ```

 * `docs`: This is a folder where the static files are stored.
 As a minimum viable solution, it only has one file `index.html`, but you can contain additional files to enrich your own project.
+In our project, this is the location where the web client is stored.

   * `docs/index.html`: serves as the main HTML document for the web application, which is a participatory mapping tool.

 * `node_modules`: This is a folder where Node.js modules (or packages) are stored.
 When you use Node.js and install packages using the Node Package Manager (npm), those packages are placed in this folder.
+Node modules will build up the server and deal with a lot of the back-end functionality that you do not need to worry about.

 * `src`: This is typically where the source code of the application is stored.
 For a Node.js application, this would usually contain JavaScript files.
+From a web gis system perspective, this is the location where the server is stored.

   * `src/config`: This is a folder where the configuration files are stored.
 In this case, it contains a file called `database.js`, which is used to configure the database connection. within this folder, `database.js` is used to configure the database connection.
 It contains the database connection parameters, such as the host, user, password, and database name.